dreadnough/technical-test-backend/README.md

 # Technical test for backend

-This test app consists of a census API that retrieves data from MongoDB.
+This test app is an API that returns population census data from MongoDB.
+It has different endpoints of input and output and runs using Docker.

 ## Considerations